Oliver Vachell

 Oliver Vachell (c.
-1518 – 24 May 1564), of Buriton, near Petersfield, Hampshire and North Marston, Buckinghamshire, was an English politician.
+1518 – 24 May 1564), of Buriton, near Petersfield, Hampshire and North Marston, Buckinghamshire, was an English politician and diplomat.

 Family

+He was the younger son of Thomas Vachell of Coley, Berkshire by his second wife Margaret and half-brother of Thomas.
 Vachell was married by 25 August 1537 to Margaret, a daughter of Richard Norton of East Tisted, Hampshire.
-They had two sons and four daughters.